Biden, Japan PM Abe discuss East China Sea dispute

-China's declaration in late November of an "air defence zone" around disputed islands claimed by both China and Japan in the East China Sea has triggered turmoil in the region.
+China's declaration in late November of an "air defense zone" around disputed islands claimed by both China and Japan in the East China Sea has triggered turmoil in the region.

 The issue dominated a trip to Japan, China and South Korea that Biden made early this month.